 - use responsive web design and responsive ad units;

 - ensure your ads are rendered when the user navigates to them;

 - don’t overcrowd the page with too many ads.

 Related Article: How Many Ads Should I Put on My Website?

 3. Run A/B tests

-Google AdSense allows publishers to split their websites’ traffic between two different ad settings and see which one performs better.
+Google AdSense allows publishers to split their website traffic between two different ad settings and see which performs better.
 You can do this in the Optimization → Experiments tab of your AdSense account.

 Most importantly, by running experiments, you’re not sabotaging your current revenue stream.
 You can run these experiments for auto ads, custom search ads, and blocking controls.
 Read more here to learn how to do it.

 Remember, AdSense is a CPC platform, which means your CTR and the value of your audience are the main things that will impact your ad revenue.

 However, there are more advanced programmatic techniques that can outperform Google AdSense like header bidding.